kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 .. note::

-      The advantage of NumPy arrays is that you can use them in mathematical expressions to process the array content.
+      An advantage of NumPy arrays is that you can use them in mathematical expressions to process the array content.
       For example: assume you have a sequence of velocities in a numpy array V but want to express the numbers in km/s, then change the content with expression: